redhat-developer-adoption-emea/cloud-native-guides/prometheus-operator.md

 #### Let's create a ServiceMonitor to scan our test Service

-Please go to the Cluster Console to the `Operators->Cluster Service Versions` area.
+Please go to the Cluster Console to the `Operators➡Cluster Service Versions` area.
 And click on `Create New` and select Service Monitor.

 > **Remember** that project should be `monitoring`